ElliotLockerman/Echidna/Readme.md

 - **Extensions**: Optionally add extensions for the shim app to support.
 Adding extensions makes your shim app appear in the `Open With` menu for files with supported extensions, but will prevent files with other extensions from being dragged to your shim app.
 Files with other extensions can still be opened by double-clicking if your shim app is selected in the `Open With` -> `Other...` dialog (You may have to select `All Applications` in the `Enable` drop-down)
 - **Open Files: () Together, () Individually**: If multiple files are opened simultaneously, should they all be passed to a single instantiation to the command (space-delimited), or should each open in it's own window?

-Then click `Generate!`, provide a file name and directory, and click `Save`.
+Then click `Save As..`, provide a file name and directory, and click `Save`.
 You can then set your shim app as the `Open With` handler, or launch it to provide a draggable target in the dock bar (no windows will appear after being launched, and launching isn't necessary for other use pattern).

 ## Repo Structure